awsdocs/amazon-connect-admin-guide/doc_source/transfer.md

 # Set up Call Transfers<a name="transfer"></a>

-To make it easy for you to transfer contacts, Amazon Connect includes three transfer contact blocks:
+To make it easy for you to transfer contacts, Amazon Connect provides you with several tools:
++ Two contact flow types:
+  + Transfer to agent: Enables transfers to another agent\.
+  + Transfer to queue: Enables transfers to a queue\.
++ Action blocks:
   + **Transfer to queue**: Use to end the current contact flow and place the customer in a queue\.
   + **Transfer to phone number**: Use to transfer the customer to a phone number, such as an external number\.
   + **Transfer to flow**: Use to end the current flow and transfer the customer to another contact flow\.

-It also includes quick connects, which are like an address book of common destinations for transfers\.
++ Quick connects: Use to create common destinations for transfers\.
+Agents will see them as options in the CCP when they go to do a transfer\.

 This topic explains how to create quick connects and use transfer contact blocks in specific scenarios\.

+## Overview of Steps<a name="w11aac13c21c13b9"></a>

+**To set up call transfers and quick connects**

+1. Choose a contact flow type based on what you want to do: Transfer to agent or Transfer to queue\.
+External transfers do not require a specific type of contact flow\.

+1. Create and publish the contact flow\.

+1. Create a quick connect for the type of transfer to enable: **Agent**, **Queue**, or **External**\.

+   When you create the **Agent** or **Queue** quick connect, select a contact flow that matches the type of transfer to enable\. **External** quick connects require only a phone number, and do not allow you to set a queue or contact flow\.

+1. Add the quick connect that you created to any queue used in a contact flow for which to enable call transfer, such as the queue used in the contact flow for incoming calls\.
+Make sure the queue is in a routing profile assigned to the agents who transfers calls\.

 ## Create Quick Connects<a name="quick-connects"></a>